qgrid/qgrid.github.io/source/feature/selection.md

    How to prevent unselecting if row was clicked again?
 </a>

-If `singleOne` mode is not a case use `selectionChange` event.
+If `singleOnly` mode is not a case use `selectionChange` event.
 Next lines prevent unselecting of row that was double clicked.

 ```typescript
 gridModel.selectionChanged.on((e) => {